nilsiker/nilsiker.github.io/content/blog/exploring-chickensoft-2/index.md

 # Implementation

-I will start of by shouting from the rooftops **_that [LogicBlocks](https://github.com/chickensoft-games/LogicBlocks) is a really cool package!_**
+I will start off by shouting from the rooftops **_that [LogicBlocks](https://github.com/chickensoft-games/LogicBlocks) is a really cool package!_**

 > 🙋🏼 They're all I dreamed of accomplishing with my FSM series.
 I could consider myself defeated - but frankly it's more so being ✨ blessed ✨.

 With LogicBlocks, we can create complex logic for our game nodes by separating it into different states.
 Part of the value proposition is that we won't create a tangled mess while doing so.

+> 🙋🏼 Of course, you can still end up with a mess, but it'll be an *idiomatic* mess.
+That's the most preferable kind of mess, if you ask me!

 I remember promising simple beginnings, so we **will** be keeping it simple!
-This means that the LogicBlock usage might seem overkill, but I'll try my best at explaining why we should bother at all!
+This means that the LogicBlock usage might seem overkill, but I'll try my best at explaining why we should bother at all.

 ## Installing LogicBlocks